landfill-eforms/LandfillE-Forms/README.md

 With device connected, in the menus go to ```Build > Build APK``` and application will be installed on device.

-NOTE: If there has been a change in the database, go to the Application Manager on device and Clear All application data to avoid application crashing.
+NOTE: After any updates to the database, go to the ```Application Manager``` on device and ```Clear All``` application data to avoid application crashing.
 The application will be installed but will crash if there are conflicts in the database.
 Be sure to clear data for clean install.

 ### Install through File Download